 Even before your first procedure, you’ll appreciate our expertise and 3D imaging technology as we help you determine which treatments will work best for your full dental restoration.
 Your choices will include:

-- Dental implants, including options like mini dental implants or Same Day Teeth®
+- Dental implants, including options like mini dental implants or All-on-X

 - Traditional removable dentures, full or partial

 - A dental bridge, either traditional or supported by implants

 Ready to discuss a full dental restoration?
 Call Dr. John Argeros Contemporary Dentistry and Implantology at 978-705-6051.

 Get Your Full-Mouth Restoration From an Dental Implant Expert

 While many dentists offer dental implants, few of them have the impressive credentials of Dr. John Argeros.
 He’s been placing and restoring implants since the early 1980s and obtained his board certification from the American Board of Oral Implantology / Implant Dentistry in 2007.

 He’s one of only a few hundred dentists in the world to maintain a Fellowship in the American Academy of Implant Dentistry.
 In addition, he:

 - Has served on the Publication Review Board for The Journal of Oral Implantology